Best bike fenders / mudguards for fall and winter riding 2024

 Reasons to avoid

-These anodised aluminium fenders / mudguards from Portland Design Works come in at an impressive 446g (as fitted) and they are able - with optional axle tabs - to fit bikes without traditional frame eyelets as well.
+These anodised aluminium fenders/mudguards from Portland Design Works come in at an impressive 446g (as fitted) and they are able - with optional axle tabs - to fit bikes without traditional frame eyelets as well.

 PDW's full-wrap offering were remarkably easy to fit and setup, and having discrete breakaway clips at both ends which was a nice touch.
-Once on the bike they were super stiff which stopped any tire buzz, even when rocking the bike from side to side on a steep hill.
+Once on the bike, they were super stiff which stopped any tire buzz, even when rocking the bike from side to side on a steep hill.

-There are three widths available, and these 37mm wide mudguards are able to accommodate up to a 30mm tire.
+There are three widths available, and these 37mm wide mudguards are able to accommodate up to a 30mm tyre.
 They looked in proportion when using a 28mm tire and there was a good amount of space to the side of the tire.

 Along with the silence, the stealthy look from the matt black finish keeps everything pretty discreet.
 These mudguards are really good and are well worth strong consideration despite the higher price than other options here.